xw321/xun-homepage-neu/README.md

 ### Overview

-This repository is for the first project of Web Development course(CS5610) in Northeastern University, Silicon Valley(Spring 2019 semester).
-You can find the couse web page [here](http://johnguerra.co/classes/webDevelopment_spring_2019/ "CS-5610 Web Development Spring 2019")
+This repository is for the first project of Web Development course(CS5610) in Northeastern University, Silicon Valley (Spring 2019 semester).
+You can find the couse web page [here](http://johnguerra.co/classes/webDevelopment_spring_2019/ "CS-5610 Web Development Spring 2019").

+All source files can be found under docs folder, due to the requirement of GitHub project pages.

 ### Technology used